molab-itp/content-2023-Fa/weeks/01_intro.md

 - opt-in to public exposure,
-  pick your [nom de plume / pen name / pseudonym](https://en.wikipedia.org/wiki/Pen_name) for you student wiki page
+  pick your [nom de plume / pen name / pseudonym](https://en.wikipedia.org/wiki/Pen_name) for your student wiki page
 - update your student wiki page and write:

   - what programming languages have you used? how much?